PROFESSOR CLARE SCOTT AM

 Gynaecological Oncologist

-Alison also sits on the Research Advisory Committee, Operations Executive, Research Management Group, TR-ANZGOG and the Uterine Tumour Working Group.
-She is also one of the co-leads of the PRAiSED EDEN Focus Group.
+Alison is a member of ANZGOG’s Research Advisory Committee and Research Management Group, TR-ANZGOG, OASIS Steering Committee and the Uterine Tumour Working Group.
+She is also the Deputy Chair of the EDEN Steering Committee and involved in the PRAiSED EDEN Focus Group.

 ASSOC PROF ALISON DAVIS